Raytwo/Cobalt/README.md

   4. Create the following directory if it doesn't already exist: ``/engage/mods/``.
 This has to be done in the ``sdcard`` directory from step 2, NOT the ``atmosphere`` or Ryujinx mod folder.
   5. Boot game
 </details>

-> [!CAUTION]
-> Please be aware that Yuzu has received a DMCA takedown notice from Nintendo and as such will not be supported by Cobalt anymore.
-> This also goes for Suyu, and any kind of off-brand lemonade inspired name slapped over the source code of Yuzu.
-> The instructions remain here for the time being, should you want to try using it anyways, but please do not send us bug reports if it doesn't work.
-> They will not be addressed.
->
 <details>
   <summary>Yuzu (mobile unsupported, support discontinued)</summary>